jazmy/videonotesgen/README.md

 1. Verify the server is running on port 3000
 2. Check CORS settings in `server/config/index.js`
 3. Ensure the client is configured to use the correct API endpoint (default: `http://localhost:3000`)

+## Never setup you computer for Development?

+Instructions for a Mac

+## **1\.
+System Prerequisites**

+First, you need to install these fundamental tools:

+**Install Homebrew** (macOS package manager):
+/bin/bash \-c "$(curl \-fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+**Install Node.js and npm** (v14 or higher required):
+brew install node

+**Install Git** (for cloning the repository):
+brew install git

+## **2\.
+Project Setup**

+**Clone or download the repository**:
+git clone \[repository-url\]

+Or download as a ZIP file and extract it

+**Navigate to the project directory**:
+cd videnotesgen

+3. **Create environment file**:
+   * Create a `.env` file in the root directory

+Add OpenAI API key:
+OPENAI\_API\_KEY\=your\_openai\_api\_key

+*
+  * The user would need to sign up for an OpenAI account and generate an API key at [platform.openai.com](https://platform.openai.com/)

+## **3\.
+Server Setup**

+**Install server dependencies**:
+cd server
+npm install

+**Download the Whisper model** (148MB):
+curl \-L https://huggingface.co/ggerganov/whisper.cpp/resolve/main/ggml-base.en.bin \-o ./node\_modules/whisper-node/lib/whisper.cpp/models/ggml-base.en.bin

+   * This step is crucial as the model file is too large for GitHub and must be downloaded separately

+If the directory doesn't exist, they may need to create it:
+mkdir \-p ./node\_modules/whisper-node/lib/whisper.cpp/models/

+**Start the server**:
+npm start

+   * The server will run on port 3000 by default
+   * First-time startup will include Whisper model initialization

+## **4\.
+Client Setup**

+**Open a new terminal window**

+**Install client dependencies**:
+cd client
+npm install

+**Start the client**:
+npm start

+  * The client will run on port 5173 by default
+   * Access the application at [http://localhost:5173](http://localhost:5173/)

+## **5\.
+Additional macOS-Specific Considerations**

+ **FFMPEG Installation**:
+   * The application uses FFMPEG for video processing

+While the package.json includes FFMPEG dependencies, if there are issues, the user might need to install it manually:

+brew install ffmpeg

+**File Permissions**:

+   * macOS may prompt for permissions when accessing video files
+   * The user should grant necessary permissions when prompted

+ **Network Access**:

+   * Allow network access for both client and server applications if macOS firewall prompts

+**Storage Requirements**:
+   * Ensure at least 500MB of free space for the application and its dependencies
+   * Additional space needed for video processing (varies based on video size)

+## Disclaimer

+This software is provided free of charge for personal and non-commercial use.
+You are permitted to use, modify, and share it only with proper credit to the original author (me).
+Commercial use, resale, or redistribution for profit is strictly prohibited without prior written permission.

+This software is provided "as is", without any warranties—express or implied.
+I do not accept any responsibility for any issues, damages, or legal consequences resulting from the use or misuse of this software.

+By using this software, you agree to these terms.